 - A. Order of Appointment.
-All vacancies in the Police Department shall be filled by the Board in the manner that it deems to be in the best interests of the City from the three applicants having the highest ranking on the Register of Eligibles, or such fewer number if there are fewer than three applicants on the Register of Eligibles.
+The Board shall have the discretion to fill an entry-level Police Officer vacancy from either the entry-level hiring pool or by utilizing the lateral hire or City employee hiring processes summarized in Chapter III of these Rules.
 No applicant shall be eligible for appointment unless he or she has met all requirements previously listed.
 In assessing the best interests of the City, the Board may consider the pension status and differential financial impacts of hiring one candidate rather than another. - B. Offer of Employment.
 The Board shall not extend a conditional offer of employment or a final offer of employment to any applicant for an entry level position until the City Manager has notified the Board that (i) a vacancy exists in the Police Department, and (ii) the Board is authorized to fill such vacancy.
 The conditional offer of employment shall be conditioned on the candidate's successful completion of the additional examinations required by these Rules.
-In addition, the Board may require a candidate to retake and successfully complete the physical ability component of the examination as a condition of an offer of employment if the candidate has not received such conditional offer within one year after the date of his or her physical ability test.
+In addition, the Board may require a candidate to retake and successfully complete the physical ability component of the examination as a condition of an offer of employment if the candidate has not received such conditional offer within one year after the date of his or her physical ability test. - C. Acceptance.
+An applicant shall accept an offer of employment in writing within the time prescribed in the final offer of employment, along with the Candidate Reimbursement Agreement as required pursuant to Section 2 of Part A of this Chapter and a signed and sworn oath of office as follows: